 - 1. Follow the good design principles discussed above. - 2.
 Look for any warnings in the synthesis report. - 3.
 Make sure there are no latches in the synthesized output. - 4.
-Use ChipScope to perform in-circuit debug. - 5.
 Follow the synthesis-friendly code guidelines discussed in the next question